 Imports from Web of Science

 Every week publications affiliated with Uppsala University are imported from Web of Science.
-In connection with the import, the DiVA Helpdesk is responsible for adding the department’s affiliation for all researchers at Uppsala University in accordance with the information in the publication.
+In connection with the import, the library is responsible for adding the department’s affiliation for all researchers at Uppsala University in accordance with the information in the publication.
 It is then up to the researcher or the researcher’s department to verify that the correct unit is specified (for science and technology, the research programme is entered), because we do not always have access to the complete information.

 Are you going to register a new publication?
 If possible, import a reference that you have saved from a database or journal website.
 Two common reference formats that can be imported in DiVA are BibTex and RIS.
-Follow the instructions in the quick reference guide Importing references.
+Follow the instructions in the guide Importing references.

 If you don’t know which national subject category you should choose, you can use a service developed by Linköping University Library to generate national subject categories at a detailed level based on abstracts and International Standard Serial Numbers (ISSNs).